 The Holman Prize Committee

-We are pleased to announce our inaugural panel of Holman Prize judges, who will come together in June to choose three winners from all of our ambitious and adventurous candidates.
+Our inaugural panel of Holman Prize judges, came together in June to choose three winners from all of our ambitious and adventurous candidates.
 Encompassing a wide range of expertise, including astrophysics, accessible tech, national politics, education and so much more, our international committee members - virtually all of whom are themselves blind - embody the spirit of both James Holman, our finalists and the LightHouse for the Blind’s overarching mission.
-We can't wait to welcome these individuals – some of whom are joining us from as far away as Denmark and India – to the table to select our winners in just a few weeks.

 Originally from Montreal, Canada, Jennison Asuncion is LinkedIn's Engineering Manager, directing their digital accessibility efforts.
 Previously, he spent almost seven years as a member of the Royal Bank of Canada's IT Accessibility Team.
 In 2012, Mr. Asuncion co-founded the annual Global Accessibility Awareness Day (GAAD) to raise awareness of digital accessibility issues.
 He obtained a B.A. in Political Science, and an M.A. in Educational Technology, from Concordia University in Montreal.